The Band Program

-All of these programs are open for students in grades 9-12 to those who play a woodwind, brass, percussion or string instrument.
-The bands at PV can be seen performing at the Holiday and Spring Concerts, various local and regional festivals, the annual PVHS graduation ceremony, parades, and varsity football games.
-Playing experience of our members range from beginners to those who have been playing for five plus years.
-Students frequently form their own instrumental chamber music ensembles to perform at various school and community events as well.
-Band students also have the ability to become a member of the PV chapter of the Tri-M Music Honor Society.
-The opportunities are endless when you are a member of the band program at Pascack Valley High School.
+All of these programs are open for students in grades 9-12 to those who play an instrument.
+The bands at PV can be seen performing at the Winter and Spring Concerts, local and regional festivals and competitions, the annual PVHS graduation ceremony, parades, varsity football games and other school events.
+Playing experience of our members range from beginners to those who have been playing for many years.
+Students frequently form their own instrumental music ensembles to perform at various school and community events as well.
+Band students also have the ability to become a member of the PV chapter of the Tri-M Music Honor Society and to audition for county, region and All-State ensebmels.
+The opportunities for performance continue to grow at Pascack Valley High School.